Always wanted to know what Struvite is? Click on a question below for some answers!

 No Hormones: Hormones aren't allowed to be given to chickens; Federal regulations prohibit the use of hormones in poultry or egg production.

 Decaffeination is the removal of caffeine from coffee beans.
-Caffeine is a natural component of coffee beans; therefore it is very difficult to completely remove.
-The United States set standards and regulations that define the maximum amounts of caffeine permitted in decaffeinated coffee.
-In the U.S. it is three percent.
+As caffeine is a natural component of coffee beans, it is very difficult to remove it entirely.
+Per United States guidelines, decaffeinated coffees need to have at least 97% of the caffeine removed.

-At Trader Joe's we use three decaffeination methods: water, carbon dioxide, or ethyl acetate.
-All methods are categorized as natural because the elements employed occur naturally in food.
-In the carbon dioxide method, carbon dioxide (CO2) in a pressurized liquid form is circulated past the coffee beans to remove the caffeine.
-The caffeine adheres to the CO2, which is removed, taking the caffeine along with it.
-In the water method, water is run through coffee beans, creating an extract.
-The extract is passed through a charcoal filter or through activated carbon to remove the caffeine.
-After the caffeine is removed, the extract is added back to the coffee beans to add back the flavor.
-In the ethyl acetate method, the beans are first submitted to a condition of water and steam to elevate their moisture content and make them swell, which facilitates in the extraction.
-Using an extracting vessel, the beans are washed in ethyl acetate (CH3CO2C2H5), a natural solvent obtained from the fermentation of sugar cane.
+Ethyl Acetate method: first, the beans are submitted to a condition of water and steam to elevate their moisture content and make them swell, which facilitates in the extraction.
+Using an extracting vessel, the beans are washed in ethyl acetate (CH3CO2C2H5), a solvent obtained from the fermentation of sugar cane.
 The beans are then cleaned with water, followed by steam (to reach the innermost part of the bean), before being dried to their original moisture levels.

 Our beans are decaffeinated in the green state, and are then sent to the roaster.
 We work to roast our decaf beans as closely as possible to their caffeinated counterparts.